Lawrence137/Pizzas/README.md

 `rails start`

-Open the application on Postman
+Open the application on Postman using this URL to test the various endpoints

 `http://127.0.0.1:3000`